maxstollmayer/network_course/README.md

 > git pull origin main
 > git push origin --branchname--

+These two commands should be run as soon as you have aranged your git branch in order to get all files into your peronalized branch.

 To make sure that your personal notebooks doesn't get replaced rename them after you have received the files from the main branch (e.g. Tutorial1.ipynb into Tutorial1_JohnnyDepp.ipynb)

 ## Additional Datasets